Blue Cave or Kerama Islands? Best Okinawa Snorkeling Spots Compared

 • Marine shoes: Many entries have coral fragments, rocks, or slippery surfaces.
 Do not enter barefoot.

-• Wetsuit: From late autumn to spring, a wetsuit helps with warmth, buoyancy, and protection.
+• Wetsuit in cooler months: From late autumn to spring, many travelers are more comfortable with a wetsuit for warmth, buoyancy, and protection.

 • Flotation support: A life jacket or snorkeling vest is useful for beginners, children, and anyone joining a tour.